 .

 The Taler backend can be used to verify that the exchange correctly wired all of the funds to the merchant.
-However, if no Taler Bank Merchant HTTP API was provided for the respective bank account, the backend does not have access to the incoming wire transfers of the merchant’s bank account.
-In this case, merchants must manually provide the backend with wire transfer data that specifies the wire transfer subject and the amount that was received.
+However, if no Taler Bank Revenue HTTP API was provided for the respective bank account, the backend does not have access to the incoming wire transfers of the merchant’s bank account.
+In this case, merchants should manually provide the backend with wire transfer data that specifies the wire transfer subject and the amount that was received.
 Given this information, the backend can detect and report any irregularities that might arise.

 This chapter describes how to install the GNU Taler merchant backend.